 The solution

 Sam redesigned shipping rules.
-Instead of shops ordering individually for rush delivery, the
+Instead of shops ordering individually for rush delivery, the system could now:

 Identify nearby shops with excess inventory and automatically generate a low-cost transfer order.